Introduction

 Bridge is a classic trick-taking card game played with a standard deck of 52 cards.
 It requires a balance of skill, strategy, and communication between players.
 Four players form two teams in partnership, with each team sitting across from the other.

-Contract Bridge is an extremely popular card game across the globe played in gaming clubs, tournaments, online, or at home among friends and family.
-The game is organized globally by the World Bridge Federation (WBF), and there are also local bodies that look after and manage the game at the regional level.
+Contract Bridge is an extremely popular card game worldwide.
+It is played in gaming clubs, tournaments, online, or at home among friends and family.
+The World Bridge Federation (WBF) organises the game globally, and local bodies manage it at the regional level.

 Bridge whist

-The first team to score 30 points wins the game, and a new game begins.
-If the Trump was a spade, 2 points are awarded; for clubs, 4 points; for diamonds, 6 points; for hearts, 8 points; for no trump, 12 points.
+The first team to score 30 points wins, and a new game begins.
+If Trump were a spade, 2 points would be awarded; for clubs, 4 points; for diamonds, 6 points; for hearts, 8 points; for no Trump, 12 points.

 Auction bridge

-In the auction bridge, all four players bid to see who gets to choose the trump suit, giving them an advantage in the game.
+All four players bid to see who can choose the trump suit in the auction bridge, giving them an advantage.
 The player with the highest bid, or their partner, becomes the declarer, and they play the cards for themselves and the dummy (the partner whose cards are laid out and not played).
 The auction bridge card game rules have changed a lot over time.

 Contract bridge